-Under the proposed rule, we will treat most types of issuances to third parties as provided on the date you send the issuance if you comply with certain requirements.
+Under these rules, we treat most types of issuances to third parties as provided on the date you send the issuance if you comply with certain requirements.
 The requirements vary depending on the method of issuance you use.
-The proposed rules for determining the date of an issuance generally track the proposed rules for determining the date of a filing; however, there are some differences for issuances using electronic means.
-An electronic issuance meeting the proposed safe harbor will have the benefit of the "send-date" rule.
-An electronic issuance that meets the general standard for issuances (i.e., using measures reasonably calculated to ensure actual receipt), but not the safe harbor, will be deemed issued on the date received by the intended recipient.
+The rules for determining the date of an issuance generally track the rules for determining the date of a filing; however, there are some differences for issuances using electronic means.
+An electronic issuance meeting the safe harbor has the benefit of the "send-date" rule.
+An electronic issuance that meets the general standard for issuances (i.e., using measures reasonably calculated to ensure actual receipt), but not the safe harbor, is deemed issued on the date received by the intended recipient.
+(For a detailed discussion of how the method of delivery affects the date of a filing or issuance, see the preamble to our proposed rule (68 FR 7454).)